dzavada/aws_AI_ComfyUI/README.md

 # AWS GPU AI Workstation Launcher

 Automated AWS EC2 GPU instance launcher with ComfyUI and ComfyUI-Manager pre-installed.
 Launch powerful GPU workstations in minutes with automatic setup, live pricing, and one-command teardown.
+This script is something I put together to help anyone who needs a more powerful system for ComfyUI, workflow processing, or rendering.
+It automatically builds an EC2 instance, installs and configures everything, and then sets it up so you’re ready to start working as soon as the process completes.

+You’ll need to have a paid AWS account and make sure your vCPU quota is high enough — you can check or increase this in the AWS Service Quotas or EC2 vCPU limits section of your account.

 ## Features